 - Hunting Licenses

-Be sure to have all tags in order 30 days before you leave
+Be sure to have all tags secured 30 days before you depart

 - Driver’s License or photo I.D.